Anubis-programmer/ANUVerzum/documentation/TECHNICAL_DOCUMENTATION.md

 - **`DELETION`:**
     - Calls `commitDeletion(effect, domParent)`, which runs in two phases:
         - **Phase 1 — lifecycle teardown:** `collectClassComponents` does an iterative DFS of the entire deleted subtree (including the root fiber), collects all `CLASS_COMPONENT` fibers, then reverses the list to get bottom-up order (children before parents).
 Each fiber then has `componentWillUnmount` called (individually wrapped in try/catch so one bad lifecycle does not abort the rest) and `stateNode.__fiber` nulled.
 This ensures every `ContextConsumer` and any other class component in the deleted subtree deregisters itself — preventing stale subscriber entries and the reconciliation loops they would otherwise cause.
         - **Phase 2 — DOM removal:** walks the subtree, skipping class and function component fibers, and removes every host DOM node from the parent.
+When a `PORTAL` fiber is encountered during the walk, `commitDeletion` is called recursively with the portal's `stateNode` as the `domParent`, ensuring portal children are removed from the correct container rather than from the outer parent.

 **`componentLifecyclesQueue`** is a module-level array of `{ fn, params }` entries.
 All lifecycle callbacks (`componentDidMount`, `componentDidUpdate`) are accumulated during the commit loop and flushed together at the very end — after all DOM mutations are complete.
 This ensures that lifecycle methods always observe the fully-updated DOM, matching React's semantics.